bgamari/ghc-wiki-import/newcomers.md

 >
 >
 > If your machine has all the prerequisites, this might just work.
-Expect it all to take roughly 30 minutes.
+Expect it all to take roughly between 30 minutes and a couple of hours, depending on your CPU speed, and the number of jobs you can run in parallel.
 >
 >